 SUSTAINABLE LIFESTYLES RESEARCH

-For more than a decade, Prof Tim Jackson and his team have been at the forefront of research on the relationship between consumption, lifestyle and sustainability.
+For more than two decades, Prof Tim Jackson and his team have been at the forefront of research on the relationship between consumption, lifestyle and sustainability.
 From 2003-2005 Tim held the ESRC research fellowship Towards a Social Psychology of Sustainable Consumption.

 In 2006 he founded the Research Group on Lifestyles, Values and the Environment (RESOLVE), based at the University of Surrey.
 This novel, cross-disciplinary research collaboration was funded by the ESRC for almost six years.
 RESOLVE achieved international acclaim as a pioneer of research on sustainability lifestyles.